EchoTools/evr-data-recorder/README.md

 ## Usage

-The `agent` application provides a unified CLI with subcommands for different functionality.
+The `agent` binary provides a unified CLI with subcommands for different functionality.

 ```bash
 # View available commands